 Men who do not speak up when other men use derogatory terms or statements towards women are assumed by any woman present to agree with the chauvinist.

 People who do not speak up when someone is being unfairly criticized are assumed to agree with the criticism.

 Those who allow racist, sexist, or other discriminatory talk or actions to pass without speaking up against them.. well, I’m sure you get the point.

-And I do that because it is one of the most important things to master.
-If we don’t, other people’s bad behaviors will negatively affect our own social results.
+And I do that because it is one of the most important things that we have to master.
+If we don't, other people’s bad behaviors will negatively affect our own social results.

 Whenever – and I mean whenever – someone in your presence does or says something that goes against your personal ethics, speak up and let them know.

 You don’t have to turn every single one of these conversations into a discussion.
-But you do have to make sure that they, and anyone listening, recognize that what they’re saying or doing does not represent you.
+But you do have to make sure that they, and anyone listening, recognize you disagree and disapprove with what they're saying.

 When you do, not only will the people around you not associate you with that poor behavior.
-But the person displaying it will feel less supported and, in some cases, not take things any further.
+But the person displaying it will feel opposed and, in some cases, stop doing what they're doing.

 When what is being said or done that you disagree with is not a serious violation in any way, you can feel free to disagree with a smile and leave it at that.

-“Haha, well, you might feel that way, but I have to say that’s I don’t agree.”
+“Haha, well, you might feel that way, but I have to say that I don’t agree.”